 Students placed on the waitlist are those who demonstrate the ability to be successful at Houghton but regarding whom more information is required before offering an official decision.
 Students can improve their standing on the waitlist by following guidance from admission staff members.
-Initial waitlist decisions are made after March 1 but may be made in advance if the candidate has shown initiative by following through on guidance from the Office of Admission.
+Initial waitlist decisions are made once the candidate has shown initiative by following through on guidance from the Office of Admission.